genderkit/genderkit/CONTRIBUTING.md

 Your work will appear on the credits page if you add an entry for yourself [to this file](https://github.com/genderkit/genderkit/blob/master/_data/credits.yaml).

+### I can code - how do I do development for the site?

+Want to write some code?
+Please read [Local Development](https://github.com/genderkit/genderkit/wiki/Local-development) on the wiki for instructions on how to set up a local installation of the website for testing.
+If you're looking for some jobs to do, check out the [issues list](https://github.com/genderkit/genderkit/issues) for ideas.

+Continuous integration is done using [Travis CI](https://travis-ci.org/genderkit/genderkit).
+Broken links or spelling errors in the website will cause the build to fail!

 ## Writing articles

 ### Style